For Immediate Release

 Ben’s Ranch Foundation focuses on pairing troubled teens with ranch and farm families

-Indianapolis, IN, May 9, 2017- Teens struggling with mental health disorders and their families often find few answers and too few options.
+Indianapolis, IN, May 9, 2017- Teens struggling with mental health conditions and their families often find few answers and too few options.
 Residential facilities can be expensive, intimidating and far from home.
 Clashes at school shatter nerves and self-confidence.
 The cycle that results can lead to broken families, substance abuse, the criminal justice system, hospitals or worse.

 Ben’s Ranch Foundation is named in memory of a central Indiana boy who died in 2015 following a 10-year struggle with bipolar disorder.
 Ben was diagnosed at age 14 and sadly passed away from an accidental overdose at age 24.
 For 18 months of his life, Ben enjoyed lived and worked on a Wyoming ranch learning how to train Mustang colts.
 His experiences on the ranch greatly enhanced and prolonged his life, and would eventually form the basis of a new program being rolled out this year by the Foundation.